 Regent University online degree programs are a flexible way to earn your degree.
 As you begin your studies, we are here to help you succeed.
 If you have questions or need more information about online degrees, explore the categories below to find answers to the most frequently asked questions (FAQs) for online degrees.

-Answers to Frequently Asked Questions on Earning an Online Degree
+Answers to Frequently Asked Questions About Online Degrees

 Are Regent's online degree programs accredited?

 Regent University is fully accredited for its online and on campus programs.
 We are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC) along with the Council for Higher Education Accreditation (CHEA).
 In addition, schools within the university hold specialized accreditations.
 View accreditation.

 What will my diploma say if I complete an online degree?